-- 4.5.1.
-Ensuring children, staff and parents are regularly reminded and given information on how to stay safe online - 4.5.2.
-Ensuring all staff are aware of signs to look out for which may indicate a child is at risk - 4.5.3.
-Monitoring the security of remote learning systems, including, data protection, on-line filtering and monitoring systems.
+- 4.5.1.Ensuring children, staff and parents are regularly reminded and given information on how to stay safe online. - 4.5.2.
+Ensuring all staff are aware of signs to look out for which may indicate a child is at risk - 4.5.3.Monitoring the security of remote learning systems, including, data protection, on-line filtering and monitoring systems. - 4.5.4.
+Ensuring that the pastoral welfare checks are being completed.